Bushra Ateeq

 Bushra Ateeq is a Professor and a Senior Fellow of the DBT/Wellcome Trust India Alliance in the Department of Biological Sciences and Bioengineering (BSBE), IIT Kanpur specializing in cancer biology and molecular oncology.
 She was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in Medical Sciences in the year 2020.
 Her research interest involves exploration of the genetic and epigenetic changes that initiate cancer and its progression.
 She is also focusing on understanding the molecular events that drive cancer and resistance towards chemotherapeutic drugs.

-Bushra Ateeq secured her MSc degree in 1997 and PhD degree in 2003 both from Aligarh Muslim University.
+Bushra Ateeq secured her MSc degree in 1997 and PhD degree in 2003 both from the Aligarh Muslim University.